Last Updated on

 One of the friendliest little spots to walk your pooch off the lead and enjoy the beach to the fullest.
 Tassells Cove, at the northern end of Safety Beach, on the Mornington Peninsula is one of the most popular beaches for dogs and their humans and one of the best dog-friendly walks on the Mornington Peninsula.
 Lovely shallow water and a gorgeous sandy beach, with cliffs behind and rocks to the far end.

-Parking: There is limited (about 25 spaces) parking, free, by the beach.
+Parking: About 25 parking spaces, free, by the beach.
 The access to the parking is a little confusing, see the image below.
 The main road passes under the small bridge to the car park.
 It is a good idea to browse google maps and directions to know beforehand how to get here.

 It is possible to park further away and cross under the waterway using steps or an elevator (these are directly to the left in the image below).